 The truth is that food waste is another huge problem.

-Also, think about saving money.
-The less you go to the grocery shop, the more money you will spend and no food will go to waste!
+- the less you go to the grocery shop, the more money you will spend and no food will go to waste!

 5. Bring your own containers